AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/customer/grid-columns.md

 ### Sample schema file

-This sample `schema.json` file is referenced in the mesh configuration file.
-It defines the response of the external `customerGridColumns` query that fetches column data.
+The  `schema.json` sample file, which is also referenced in the mesh configuration file, defines the response of the external `customerGridColumns` query that fetches column data.

 ```json
 {